In this post: Learn more about the benefits of GREENGUARD gold certified furniture and how it can improve your overall health and well-being.

 Keep in mind, however, that seeing the GREENGUARD Gold certification is just one step in making sure a product is safe for use by a child.
 Since GREENGUARD is focused on emissions, it will not certify the absence of other substances such as lead that can also be harmful to children.
 Make sure to inquire about other certifications and how a product was made, particularly if it comes from outside the U.S.

-What are the limitations of GREENGUARD certification?
+What are the limitations of GREENGUARD certified furniture?

 GREENGUARD and GREENGUARD Gold certifications are a great step in the right direction of preserving the air quality in your home.
 That said, there are a few things additional things to consider.
 First, while GREENGUARD certification thresholds represent limits that are safe for most people, some people may still have reactions to even very low emissions levels.
 No one certification is going to be perfect for all people.
 If you know you have a particular sensitivity, it would be worthwhile to reach out to the manufacturer to better understand the materials that went into making a specific piece of furniture.

 An additional limitation of GREENGUARD certification is that if you are interested in finding the safest and most sustainable furniture possible, there are more dynamics you’ll want to consider.
 This includes whether the materials used are recycled and/or recyclable, how eco-friendly they are, how far a piece will have to travel to reach your home, and how fairly the artisans who made the piece were treated.
 Quite often, manufacturers who care enough to seek the GREENGUARD certification also care about other elements of the product's sustainability and will be happy to share.
 It’s definitely always worth reaching out to learn more.